mrmmaurer/odin-recipes/README.md

 # odin-recipes
 First Odin Project

-Build a basic recipe website using html
+Build a basic recipe website using html.
+It includes three recipes for practice purpose.

-Work in progress